Baker Motor Vehicle: Merger

 In 1913, Baker was overtaken in sales by Detroit Electric and, in 1914, merged with fellow Cleveland automaker Rauch and Lang to become Baker, Rauch & Lang.
 The last Baker cars were made in 1916, but electric industrial trucks continued for a few more years.
 Baker, Rauch & Lang produced the Owen Magnetic under contract.

 Founder Walter C. Baker's Torpedo land speed record racer was the first car to have seat belts.
 The car was capable of over 75 mi/h.

 Walter Baker joined the board of Peerless Motor Company in 1919.

 Advertisements

 In popular culture

 A 1916 Baker Electric featured in a 1959 episode of Peter Gunn entitled "Love Me to Death".
+A 1916 Baker Electric was also featured in a 1960 episode of Dennis the Menace.